PACCAR (NASDAQ:PCAR) CEO R Preston Feight Sells 9,258 Shares

-PACCAR Inc. (NASDAQ:PCAR – Get Free Report) CEO R Preston Feight sold 9,258 shares of the business’s stock in a transaction dated Friday, January 30th.
-The shares were sold at an average price of $122.39, for a total transaction of $1,133,086.62.
-Following the completion of the sale, the chief executive officer directly owned 244,433 shares of the company’s stock, valued at approximately $29,916,154.87.
-The trade was a 3.65% decrease in their position.
-The sale was disclosed in a document filed with the SEC, which is available through this link.
+PACCAR Inc. (NASDAQ:PCAR – Get Free Report) CEO R Preston Feight sold 9,258 shares of the stock in a transaction dated Wednesday, February 4th.
+The shares were sold at an average price of $129.70, for a total transaction of $1,200,762.60.
+Following the completion of the transaction, the chief executive officer owned 258,566 shares of the company’s stock, valued at $33,536,010.20.
+This represents a 3.46% decrease in their position.
+The sale was disclosed in a filing with the Securities & Exchange Commission, which is accessible through this hyperlink.

 R Preston Feight also recently made the following trade(s):